is the eight-limbed path of yoga articulated in the Yoga Darsana of the sage Patanjali, or Patanjali's Yoga Sutra.

 a mysore room is a quiet, peaceful place for self research. the teacher is a guide only, there to assist when she/he sees fit, to answer questions as they come up, and to offer support. a six day a week practice is highly recommended, taking one day for rest. a practice week consists of five days of mysore practice and one led class.

-all students new to the mysore yoga methodology must commit to a full month and come to class 5-6 days a week for the first month (exceptions only for those with family commitments, etc. please enquire). a strong foundation for any relationship needs time, patience, and commitment. a minimum commitment of three days a week is necessary to have a mysore ashtanga practice.
+all students new to the mysore yoga methodology must commit to a full month and should plan to build up to 5-6 days a week of practice in the first few months. a strong foundation for any relationship needs time, patience, and commitment. a minimum commitment of three days a week is necessary to have a mysore ashtanga practice.

 led primary series classes

-are recommended only for students with a consistent mysore practice. in a led class a teacher guides students through the primary series of ashtanga yoga (in some cases just a portion of the series is taught). led class has many benefits: strength building, keeping correct vinyasa count, providing clarity of mind, and encouraging efficiency in movement, therefore steadying the mind towards a single pointed awareness (ekagra).
+are recommended only for students with a consistent mysore practice - they are not recommended as a way to “learn the postures" or sample the ashtanga vinyasa methodology.. in a led class a teacher guides students through the primary series of ashtanga yoga (in some cases just a portion of the series is taught). led class has many benefits: strength building, keeping correct vinyasa count, providing clarity of mind, and encouraging efficiency in movement, therefore steadying the mind towards a single pointed awareness (ekagra).

 A mysore room is kept sacred by the collective actions taken in and around the space. here are a few important things to consider in helping to maintain a quiet, nurturing, clean practice space for all.
 By entering the shala you committing to observe the following: